DuckTales (2017 TV series): Broadcast

-The 44-minute pilot, titled Woo-oo!, premiered on August 12, 2017 at 12:00 AM and was repeated consecutively for the next 24 hours.
-Two days later on August 14, 2017 the pilot was also released on YouTube, though it has since been set to private.
+The 44-minute pilot, titled Woo-oo!, premiered on August 12, 2017, at midnight and was repeated consecutively for the next 24 hours.
+Two days later on August 14, 2017, the pilot was also released on YouTube.
 The pilot also aired on Disney Channel on September 17, 2017.
 The series officially premiered on September 23, 2017, coinciding with the original show's 30th anniversary.
 On May 1, 2018, the show moved to the Disney Channel, with new episodes airing on Fridays beginning May 4, 2018.
 With season three, the series returned to Disney XD.

 On October 20, 2020, "Let's Get Dangerous!", the 44-minute Darkwing Duck-themed episode from season 3, was made available for free on Disney XD's YouTube channel.
+Between September 26 and October 6, 2022, the entirety of season 1 was uploaded as well.

 In Canada, the pilot premiered on Disney XD on August 12 and the full series started on September 23, 2017.
 In Australia and New Zealand, the show premiered on Disney Channel on October 13, 2017.
 In the United Kingdom and Ireland, the pilot premiered on Disney Channel on November 4, 2017.
 The full series debuted on March 1, 2018, on Disney XD.

 Marketing

 On December 7, 2016, a teaser trailer was released for the series.
 The first season was announced to consist of 21 half-hour episodes and two hour-long specials.
-On March 10, 2017, a trailer for the series aired on Disney Channel during the premiere of Tangled: Before Ever After, and on June 14, 2017, the title sequence for the series, featuring a re-recording of the theme song written by Mark Mueller and performed by Felicia Barton, was released.
+On March 10, 2017, a trailer for the series aired on Disney Channel during the premiere of Tangled: Before Ever After, and on June 14, 2017, the title sequence for the series, featuring a re-recording of the theme song written by Mark Mueller, performed by Felicia Barton and animated by Golden Wolf, was released.

 Home media

 A DVD titled Woo-oo! was released on December 19, 2017, in the US and on July 9, 2018, in the UK and Ireland.
-The DVD contains the pilot episode and all 6 Welcome to Duckburg shorts.
+The DVD contains the pilot episode and all 6 Welcome to Duckburg! shorts.
 A second DVD titled Destination Adventure! was released on June 5, 2018.
 It contains the episodes The Beagle Birthday Massacre!, The Living Mummies of Toth-Ra!, The Impossible Summit of Mt.
 Neverrest!, The Spear of Selene!, The Missing Links of Moorshire!, and Beware the B.U.D.D.Y.
 System!, as well as 2 episodes of the original 1987 series previously unreleased on DVD (New Gizmo Kids on the Block and Ducky Mountain High).